 To help your heart keep on keeping on, here are 10 things not to do.

-A major cause of heart disease, smoking raises blood pressure, causes blood clots, and makes it harder to exercise.
+A major cause of heart disease, smoking raises blood pressure, causes blood clots, and lowers HDL (good cholesterol) levels.
 And it’s the number one preventable cause of premature death in the U.S., according to the American Heart Association.

 Even though it may be one of the most difficult habits to quit, the rewards of stopping smoking are perhaps the greatest and most immediate.

 When you toss the smokes, your heart risk goes down within just a few days of quitting.
 Within a year, your risk is cut by half.
 After 10 years of living smoke-free, it’s as if you never smoked at all, says Nieca Goldberg, MD, cardiologist and medical director of the New York University Women’s Heart Program.